mozilla-services/loads/docs/source/index.rst

     Failures: 0

-See :ref:`guide` for more options and information.
+See :ref:`guide` for a complete walkthrough and more options and information in :ref:`commands`.

 More documentation
 ------------------